mbc90/py_means/README.md

-# K-Means File Clustering and Archiving
+# K-Means and GMM File Clustering and Archiving

-A Python script that uses k-means clustering to intelligently group files based on their characteristics and creates compressed tar archives for each cluster.
+A Python script that uses k-means and gmm clustering to intelligently group files based on their characteristics and creates compressed tar archives for each cluster.

 ## Features